aackerman/aaronackerman.com/_ideas/post-ideas.md

 * Creating a gif from a video, and deciding to use video when the gif is too big
 * Snark and jokes can influence the entire team
 * Code ownership, view hierarchy, which parts are aware of other parts, delegation to other classes
-* The bare bones basics of JavaScript
 * The browser, the most unstable environment imaginable
   * Shipping code that needs to work on M versions of N platforms
 * Ten-thousand hour rule
-* As a software developer, what to talk about at family gatherings
-* Teaching JavaScript to Java developers